Gjergjan

 Gjergjan is a village and a former municipality in the Elbasan County, central Albania.
 At the 2015 local government reform it became a subdivision of the municipality Elbasan.
 The population at the 2011 census was 5,126.
 The municipal unit consists of the villages Bujares, Gjonme, Gjergjan, Keshtjelle, Koder Bujares, Muriqan and Thane.
+The name of the village comes from the Albanian name Gjergj, therefore a Gjergj founded this village.
+Gjergj is the Albanian name for George.